 A Metropolitan Planning Organization is a federally designated, transportation policy-making organization that ensures both existing and future expenditures for transportation projects and programs are based on a comprehensive, cooperative, and continuing process, known as the "3-C" process.
 A region's Metropolitan Planning Organization is charged with long-range transportation system planning for all modes and the programming of short-term federal transportation funds, a program known locally as the Regional Solicitation.
 The Met Council's 17-member policy board is the designated Metropolitan Planning Organization's decision-making board; it works closely with the Transportation Advisory Board for the purposes of allocating federal funds through the Regional Solicitation process.
-The Transportation Advisory Board consists of 34 members who are local officials, as required by state law, and advises the Council on transportation-related issues.
+The Transportation Advises the Council on transportation-related issues.
 Table 2 depicts the racial composition of the Transportation Advisory Board and its Technical Advisory Committee.